janplet/Miniature-Mobile-Robot-Detection/README.md

 Source files for ToF paper: Miniature Mobile Robot Detection using an Ultra-Low Resolution Time-of-Flight Sensor.
 All the files are modified to run with the Arduino platform.

+The dataset can be accessed via IEEEDataport https://ieee-dataport.org.
+The Dataset DOI is TODO.

 The Inference file contains the EdgeImpulse platform library with the best selected model for robot classification.

 The STM32duino_VL53L5CX file contains the library used for the VL53L5CX ToF sensor from ST Microelectronics.
 Original files can be accessed at: https://github.com/stm32duino/VL53L5CX.